David Boren: Post-Senate career

-The University of Oklahoma regents received the results of the investigation in April 2019, and although they did not release any of the findings, the chairwoman described the probe as "fair, non-biased, thorough and objective."
-Boren accuser Jess Eddy has admitted to "calling Boren personally and asking for financial compensation after The Oklahoman first reported Boren was being investigated."
-Eddy responded to the non-disclosure of the findings by calling for the report by Jones Day to be released.

-Personal life
+Personal life and death

-He has been married twice.
+Boren was married twice.
 His first marriage to Janna Little, daughter of Reuel Little, occurred shortly after his graduation in 1968.
 They had two children, and divorced in 1976.
-He married Pontotoc County Special District Judge Molly W. Shi on November 27, 1977.
+He married Pontotoc County Special District Judge Molly Shi on November 27, 1977.
 It was the first time an Oklahoma Governor had married while in office.
 Shi was a native of Ada, Oklahoma and alumna of East Central University and the University of Oklahoma, where she earned her degree in law.
-She was a lawyer in private practice for two years before being appointed as a judge.
-His daughter, Carrie, is a former actress and current director for evangelism in the Episcopal Diocese of Dallas.
+She was a lawyer in private practice for two years before being appointed a judge.

 The Boren family has a strong interest in public policy and three generations of public service.
 His father, Lyle Boren, served in the U.S. House of Representatives (OK-04) from 1937 to 1947.
 His son, Dan Boren, served in the U.S. House of Representatives (OK-02) from 2005 to 2013.

-Boren is the first cousin of singer, songwriter, and actor Hoyt Axton, best known for writing the song "Joy to the World."
+Boren was the first cousin of singer, songwriter, and actor Hoyt Axton, best known for writing the song "Joy to the World."

+In 2017, he underwent heart bypass surgery and he had a minor stroke in 2018.
+Boren announced intent to retire in 2017, retired in late 2018 and retired from public life but remained Chairman of The Oklahoma Foundation for Excellence, a public education foundation which he started in 1982.

+Boren died from diabetes at his home near Newcastle, Oklahoma, on February 20, 2025, at the age of 83.
+He would be buried at Maple Grove Cemetery in Seminole, Oklahoma on February 24, 2025, with a public memorial also being held on March 29, 2025.